Skip to content

 Door County State Parks Challenge

-Become a Guardian of the Greens when you double your donation and give the gift of a Door County state park to future generations.
-This community believes in the power of collaboration, and that's why Destination Door County is challenging residents and visitors to raise $50,000 in donations for each state park friends group through a special parks challenge grant initiative.
+When you become a Guardian of the Greens, your donation doubles.
+This community believes in the power of collaboration, and that’s why Destination Door County is challenging residents and visitors to raise $50,000 in donations for each state park through a special parks challenge grant initiative.
 With $500,000 already committed by the organization, your additional donation will boost the total to $750,000.
-All funds will be used to make enhancements at each of these beloved state parks.
+All funds will be used to enhance each of these beloved state parks.

 Potawatomi State Park